 This year, floods, wildfires and extreme heat have caused havoc across the world.
 The impacts of the climate crisis have become clearer to all of us.
-It is in this context that, on Monday 9 August, the latest Intergovernmental Panel on Climate Change (IPCC) update will be published, involving scientists from across the world and revealing how greenhouse gas emissions are changing our planet.
+It is in this context that, on Monday 9 August, the latest Intergovernmental Panel on Climate Change (IPCC) update was published, involving scientists from across the world and revealing how greenhouse gas emissions are changing our planet.

-To help understand what AR6 means, particularly ahead of the COP26 global climate summit in Glasgow later this year, Green Alliance has teamed up with The Climate Coalition to host this event for campaigners, journalists, politicians and businesses.
+To help understand what AR6 means, particularly ahead of the COP26 global climate summit in Glasgow later this year, Green Alliance teamed up with The Climate Coalition to host this event for campaigners, journalists, politicians and businesses.

 - Professor Simon Lewis, global change science, University College London

 - Rebecca Newsom, head of politics, Greenpeace UK